shsagir/play-area-sync/docs/about-domains.md

 ### Using CloudFlare

 Please see our [CloudFlare article](/cloudlfare) on how to setup and use CloudFlare together with fortrabbit.

+### Wildcard domains

+You probably want to route all requests for all possible sub-domains to your fortrabbit App like so: `*.mydomain.com` — for instance when the users of your App create spaces within your domain name.
+That's possible, but for security reasons we'll need to verify your request.
+Also after you have a setup a wildcard for a domain, all other new requests for custom routings for this domain also need to be verified.

+## Changing the default domain

+This is an optional setting.
+Per default your App URL is the default domain.
+You can change this so that links and the thumbnail preview generation will work with the new primary domain.
+We also use the default domain for global monitoring.
+You can use any of your external domains as the default domain.
+To change the default domain: In the Dashboard got your App > Domains.
+There click on the star icon beside the list.

 - - -